Peaches & Cream French Toast Recipe

 - 1 teaspoon vanilla extract

 - 1. In a small saucepan, combine the brown sugar, butter and corn syrup.
-Cook and stir over medium heat until sugar is dissolved; pour into a greased 13-in. x 9-in. baking dish.
+Cook and stir over medium heat until sugar is dissolved; pour into a greased 13x9-in. baking dish.

 - 2. Arrange peaches in dish.
 Place half of the bread cubes over peaches.
 Layer with cream cheese and remaining bread.
 Place the eggs, cream and vanilla in a blender; cover and process until smooth.
 Pour over top.
 Cover and refrigerate overnight.

 - 3. Remove from the refrigerator 30 minutes before baking.
-Bake, uncovered, at 350° for 50-60 minutes or until a knife inserted near the center comes out clean.
+Bake, uncovered, at 350° for 50-60 minutes or until a knife inserted in the center comes out clean.
 Yield: 12 servings.

 Reviews for Peaches & Cream French Toast